daviderovell0/resop-docs/docs/use/usage.md

 - **GET** requests return informative data about the endpoint: description and available options.
 They are internal to the API and will not interact with the remote cluster.
 - **POST** requests perform an action and return the its result output with additional information such as possible error details and logs.
 They often, but not always, interact with the remote cluster.

-Request options for both commands and operations allow for specific oprtions.
-Some option might be mandatory depending on the implementation of the action.  <br> A good workflow is to use **GET** to retrieve the available options and then use **POST** with the right options.
+Key-value options in the request body (i.e. form fields) for both commands and operations allow for specific options.
+Some option might be mandatory depending on the implementation of the action. *All fields are sanitized to filter special shell characters*;
+this is done to avoid command injection.

+A good workflow is to use **GET** to retrieve the available options and then use **POST** with the right options.

 Additional GET (only) endpoints in the following format:
 ```